DallasMorningNews/django-budget/README.md

 # Installation

-To set up this repo and begin serving files, follow these steps:
+To set up this repo and begin serving files, follow these steps.

+**First, clone this repo:**

-    git clone <this URL> .
+    git clone <this repo's URL> .

-Install `node` and `npm` with the following:
+**Then, install `node` and `npm` with the following:**

     curl -sL https://deb.nodesource.com/setup_5.x | sudo -E bash -
     sudo apt-get install -y nodejs

+Note: You may also need to install `build-essential` during this step.

-Install Bower and gulp:
+**Next, install Bower and gulp:**

     sudo npm install -g gulp
     sudo npm install -g bower
     npm install gulp

-Install NPM and Bower dependencies:
+**Finally, install NPM and Bower dependencies:**

     npm install
     bower install

 That's it!
+You should now have a working version of the code deployed on your computer/VM/server.

 # Errata